 = (125 * 60) + (35 * 70) = 7500 + 2450 = 9950.

 Hence, the GDP of a country is Rs.
 9950 in year 2.
 Now, what is the GDP growth rate in year 2?
-Simply, the answer to this question is given by the percentage change in the GDP figures like this:
+The answer to this question is given by the percentage change in the GDP figures like this:

 GDP growth rate in year 2 = (GDP in year 2 – GDP in year 1)/ GDP in year 2 * 100